 - 3/4 Teaspoon Salt

 - 1/2 cup butter or vegetable oil melted 113g

 - Warm your Waffle iron.
 If you can choose settings I recommend doing darker for a crispier waffle.
 In a large bowl whisk the flour, baking soda, salt, and sugar then set aside.

-- Melt the butter in a small bowl.
+- Melt the butter in a small bowl, or measure out the vegetable oil.
 In a medium bowl whisk the milk, eggs and vanilla together.
-Stir in the melted butter.
+Stir in the melted butter or oil.

 - Add the wet mixture to the dry and mix until combined.